mohamedmaher-dev/easy_in_app_notify/PUBLISHING.md

 ## Notes

-- The example uses path dependency during development
+- The example now uses git dependency from GitHub repository
-- Change to version dependency only for publication
+- This allows the example to work independently of local development
 - All analysis issues have been resolved
 - Package validation passes with 0 warnings
+- Git dependency is acceptable for publication